rarescosma/getbetter.ro/content/2019-05-31-biking-the-mosel-palatinate.md

 Of course, before going to sleep we cleaned out another couple of beers on the local terrace.

+{% gb_gallery 1 %}

 # Day 3 - the 24th of May, 2019

 *Distance* - 69.2km

 ## Bernkastel Kues - Traben-Trarbach

-The previously unmentioned snorring issues were greatly ameliorated during the night by isolating Chris into his own bed - definitely a winning strategy.
+The previously unmentioned snoring issues were greatly ameliorated during the night by isolating Chris into his own bed - definitely a winning strategy.

 We got up relatively early (around 8:00), got ready, dropped the key in the